namandhakad712/WishOne/VERCEL_DEPLOYMENT.md

 - A Vercel account
 - Access to your Supabase project
 - Google OAuth credentials (if using Google authentication)
+- Google Gemini API key

 ## Deployment Steps

 1. **Push your code to GitHub**
    - Make sure all your changes are committed and pushed to GitHub
+   - Ensure all environment variables are properly set up in your .env.local file for testing before deployment

 2. **Connect to Vercel**
    - Go to [Vercel](https://vercel.com) and log in